Diversity, Equity, and Inclusion

 Strategic Priorities

-• Ensure the use of language and images in communication that place people first, are accessible, and representative of our community.
+- Ensure the use of language and images in communication that place people first, are accessible, and are representative of our community.

 DEI Council

-Baptist Health has a multidisciplinary team of 23 people who serve as the Diversity, Equity, and Inclusion (DEI) Council.
-This advisory council to the Chief Diversity Officer has the goal of continually shaping the organization’s culture as one valuing diversity, equity, and inclusion.
-Together, the DEI Council establishes priorities for DEI work with intention, thoughtfulness, and structure.
-The Council makes DEI recommendations, monitors progress, and casts vision around matters of patient, family, and community care, team member engagement, health equity, communication, strategic partnership, and more.
+Baptist Health has a multidisciplinary team of 23 members on its Diversity, Equity, and Inclusion (DEI) Council.
+This advisory council aims to continually shape the organization’s culture to value diversity, equity, and inclusion.
+The DEI Council works together to establish priorities for DEI initiatives with intention, thoughtfulness, and structure.
+They make recommendations regarding DEI, monitor progress, and provide vision on issues related to patient, family, and community care, team member engagement, health equity, communication, strategic partnerships, and more.

 The Baptist Health Pre-Med Scholars Program